-In the past, one Union education minister said that astrology was above science in a parliament debate in 2014.
+In the past, one Union education minister said that astrology was above science parliament debate in 2014.
 In hindsight, the statement was a precursor to what’s coming our way regarding policy decision-making.
-The idea to promote the selling of Bhabhiji Papad as an immunity booster for Corona has gone well, with many persons possessing non-scientific temperaments.
-But the real scientist community looks perplexed as India stands now at the crossroads between scientific temper and blind belief in pseudo-science.
+The idea to promote selling Bhabhiji Papad as an immunity booster for Corona has gone well, with many persons possessing non-scientific temperaments.
+But the real scientist community looks perplexed as India stands at the crossroads between scientific temper and unquestioning belief in pseudo-science.

 Why blame the current politicians for the disgruntled state of Indian science?
 As citizens of India, we should also blame our unfair, unscientific practices.

 - Before even reading the main headlines in the newspaper, many people search for the astrology column.
 The situation is also worse on TV channels as there’s a separate section on daily astrology and live sessions predicting anybody’s future by a “reputed” astrologer.

 - Before construction, the Vaastu experts are contacted to determine what angle/direction the house door should be made or other similar stuff.
 It defies any scientific logic.

 - Instead of going to the doctor or fertility clinic, unsuspecting women and their families visit some ‘Baba’ for magical prasad – the panacea for all infertility.

 The list may continue if we add every activity we do unscientifically.

 Indians lack the very essence of scientific principles- the scientific temper.
 Scientific temper refers to the way of life in which discussion, argument, and analysis form the bedrock of information before arriving at any definitive conclusion.
 It can also be applied in daily life, not just in the scientific arena.
 Scientific temper is the way of thinking critically, the capability to ask questions to the authority without bowing down, and not to mindlessly trust anybody or any argument for its sake.